rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 Saving to a XML file is also possible though resulting in larger files and slower save/load, it is used when the filename contains "xml".
 With some limitations, it is generally possible to load the scene later and resume the simulation as if it were not interrupted.
 Note that since the saved scene is a dump of Yade's internal objects, it might not (probably will not) open with different Yade version.
+This problem can be sometimes solved by migrating the saved file using ".xml" format.

 .. ipython::